noahc3/RedditDiscordRSSBot/README.md

 - **FeedUrl**: The URL of the Reddit RSS feed to parse
 - **RegexWhitelist**: The RegEx pattern to test for matches.
 Posts will only be sent to the webhook if the title matches this string.
 Use `.*` to match anything.
+- **TrackType**: The method to track posts as read.
+0 will track based on post time, and is ideal for feeds sorted by new.
+1 will track the IDs of posts that have been read for the number of hours specified by ReadPostRetentionTimeHours, and is ideal for feeds sorted by hot or top.
 - **DisplayTitles**: When true, the original post title is displayed in the embed.
 When false, `[Link]` is displayed instead of the post title.
 - **EmbedImages**: When true, if the post is detected as linking to an image, the bot will parse the image URL and embed it.
 No effect on posts that do not directly link to an image.
 - **UseDirectLink**: When false, the primary link in the embed will be for the Reddit post comments page.
 When true, the target link of the post will be parsed and used as the primary embed link.
 No effect on text posts.